- Last Updated: 20 January 2021

 - Pension funds are tax-exempt and so your income grows within your fund tax-free.

-Upon retirement, under new rules, a pension may either taken as a taxable lump sum, of which one quarter is tax-free, or you may draw it down gradually.
+On retirement, a pension may either be taken as a taxable lump sum, of which one quarter is tax-free, or you may draw it down gradually.

 Contributions